eficode-academy/github-actions-katas/labs/08-selfhosted-runner.md

 - Setup a local runner

-        - Click on settings > General > rRunners
+    - Click on settings > General > Runners
-        - Click "add runner"
+    - Click `"Add runner"`
     - Follow the download instructions and configure instructions in a terminal where you are standing in `/home/ubuntu` (so not in the github-actions-katas folder)

 You should see something like this at the end: